ploomber/sklearn-evaluation/CONTRIBUTING.md

 The function must contain a docstring explaining what the function does and a description of each argument.
 [See this example.](https://github.com/ploomber/sklearn-evaluation/blob/8056bc31ec5e372102d0ee5ada988e380b077c4b/src/sklearn_evaluation/plot/classification.py#L143)

 Furthermore, a full example (under the docstring's `Examples` section)must be included in the examples section of the docstring.
 Such an example must be standalone so that copy-paste should work.
 [See this example.](https://sklearn-evaluation.readthedocs.io/en/latest/api/plot.html#sklearn_evaluation.plot.confusion_matrix) Note that these examples are automatically tested by the CI.

+Each function's docstring should also have a `Notes` section with a `.. versionadded::` to specify from which version this plot is available.
+The current dev version of sklearn-evaluation can be found in [`here`](https://github.com/ploomber/sklearn-evaluation/blob/master/src/sklearn_evaluation/__init__.py).
+So, if current `dev` version is 0.0.1dev, the version of the next release will be 0.0.1.

 Here's a docstring template you can use: